 - keep your belongs on your person, or at least in your view in close proximity, at all times.

 - be open to meeting and talking with new people – that is where a lot of the travel experience lies – but be careful on how you divulge personal information.

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-Like Canada, my country also borders Mexico and, like Canada, it’s amazing how little time I’ve spent in Mexico!
-I have been to Cancún and Tijuana, but I confess this is not enough considering all that Mexico has to offer.
-Top on my Mexico bucket list are to go scuba diving, see the Baja Peninsula coastline, whale watch, and do some tequila tasting.
+Like Canada, my country also borders Mexico and, like Canada, it’s amazing how little time I’ve spent in Mexico.
+I have been to Cancún, Tijuana, and Mexico City.
+Yet, I confess this is not enough considering all that Mexico has to offer.
+Top on my Mexico bucket list are to go scuba diving, see the Baja Peninsula coastline, whale watch, dive, and do some tequila tasting.
 Yum.
 Yes, and hit some of those amazing UNESCO World Heritage sites, like the Whale Sanctuary of El Vizcaino and the Monarch Butterfly Biosphere Reserve.